Korean contemporary

 And go to Jeong’s house in the hill town of Bongcheoun-dong

-I see the bright eyes of his wife and the sparkling eyes of his son
+I see the bright eyes of his wife and the sparkling eyes of

 I couldn’t possibly give them the hand